Embrace your power with AI coaching

 Typically, this enhances their personal power more than the positional, because we focus on skills that anyone can improve in, no matter what their position.

-That said, the skills we teach through our coaching programs can improve your ability to reach positions of legitimate power.
-Getting promoted or hired for a senior position is very much possible when you focus on enhancing certain aspects of your interpersonal skills.
+The skills we teach through our coaching programs can improve your ability to reach positions of legitimate power.
+Getting promoted or hired for a senior position is very much possible when you focus on enhancing your interpersonal influence.

-Big Picture Thinking can help you grasp abstract concepts and come up with big ideas - perfect for mapping out ambitious strategies and convincing people to get on board with your plans.
+The Big Picture Thinking program can help you grasp abstract concepts and come up with big ideas - perfect for mapping out ambitious strategic goals and convincing people to get on board with your plans.

-Vital Wellbeing helps you improve your focus and energy for the things you need to concentrate on.
-That includes feeling good about yourself and being confident that you're in the driver's seat with the resilience to cope with whatever challenges life throws at you.
+Our Vital Wellbeing program supports your mental health and helps you improve your focus and energy.
+This includes feeling good about yourself and being confident that you're in the driver's seat with the resilience to cope with whatever challenges life throws at you.

 That's the way we like to approach it; a bit more holistic.
 Improving your personal power helps build your legitimate power, which means you're in a position to wield both.
-(If you're curious about the courses we have available - all doable in eight weeks, via 5-15 minute lessons twice a week - have a look on our coaching page.)
+If you're curious about the free courses we have available - all doable in eight weeks, via 5-15 minute lessons twice a week - have a look on our coaching page.

-So let's take a look at some examples of legitimate power, and how you can use it in a sensible and ethical way.
+Here are some examples of legitimate power, and how you can use your leadership position in a sensible and ethical way.

 Business owner